-Phage typing of isolates revealed that as in previous years, the predominant type detected was PT 32 (table 3).
-The population of phage types was found to be more homogeneous than that seen in 2000 when although the majority of specimens were still PT 32, the following phage types were also detected viz., PT 2, 4, 8, 14, 21, 21/28, 31, 32, 38, and 39.
+Phage typing of isolates revealed that as in previous years, the predominant type detected was PT 32.
+The population of phage types was found to be more homogeneous than that seen in 2000 when, although the majority of specimens were still PT 32, the following phage types were also detected viz., PT 2, 4, 8, 14, 21, 21/28, 31, 32, 38, and 39.
 In contrast in 1999, the only two phage types detected were PT 32 and PT 21/28.

-Epidemiological investigation
+Epidemiological Investigation

 Active investigation of many of the cases lead to the identification of further, previously undiagnosed VTEC cases.
 As a result of following up apparently sporadic cases, eleven family outbreaks and one generalised outbreak that occurred in a crèche were detected.
+A more detailed analysis of these outbreaks will be reported in a later issue of Epi-Insight.